 The Peggy Barber Tribute Grant is an annual grant that recognizes, promotes, and supports meaningful programs in libraries that have limited and/or no access to budgetary support for programming.
 This grant aims to help ease budget challenges by annually awarding three libraries $2,500 to support a proposed program, program series, or programming effort.

 Each year, the grant will focus on supporting a specific type of library programming.
-For the 2023–2024 cycle, libraries are invited to submit applications for a grant related to civic education.
+For the 2024–2025 cycle, libraries are invited to submit applications for programming related to combatting isolation for older adults.

 All library types — including public, academic, K-12, tribal and special libraries — in the U.S. or U.S. territories are eligible.
 Applicants must have a personal or institutional membership with either the American Library Association OR the Association for Rural & Small Libraries.